nwhetsell/csound-api/README.md

 csound.Destroy(Csound);
 ```

-To make `Csound` write messages to [standard streams](https://en.wikipedia.org/wiki/Standard_streams) in addition to the message buffer, you can pass `true` as the second argument.
+You can write `Csound` messages to [standard streams](https://en.wikipedia.org/wiki/Standard_streams) in addition to the message buffer by passing `true` as the second argument.
 You should call [`csound.DestroyMessageBuffer`](#DestroyMessageBuffer) when you’re finished with the message buffer.

 <a name="GetFirstMessage"></a>**<code><i>string</i> = csound.GetFirstMessage(<i>Csound</i>)</code>** gets the `string` of the first message on a message buffer.